Micro Unit Part Three

 Towel Swap

-When we decided on hospitality as our main textile waste focus, we wanted to bring the same framework that we used for the clothing swap.
-Although they had similarities, the towel swap felt much more intimate.
+When we decided on hospitality as our main textile waste focus, we wanted to use the same framework that we used for the clothing swap for a towel swap.
+Although they had similarities, the towel swap felt much more intimate than the clothing swap.

-Part two of our swapping activity: Towel swap.
+Part two of our swapping activity: Towel Swap.
 We drew names at random and brought in our personal towels.
-Vana revived my towel, and I revived Lynns.
+Vana received my towel, and I received Lynns.
 Lynn gave me her gym towel and a reusable towel as she was not fully comfortable with someone using her bathroom towel.
-I gave Vana my face-washing towel; it felt safe because the other towel I use in the shower, which, even though they are clean, did not feel comfortable giving to one of my group members.
+I gave Vana my face-washing towel, which felt safe because the other towel I use in the shower, so even though it was clean, I did not feel comfortable giving it to one of my group members.

-We approached this exercise as a cultural probe, which requires rules and a toolkit of items that we are allowed to use (Martin, 2012).
+We approached this exercise as a cultural probe, which requires rules and a toolkit of items that we were allowed to use (Martin, 2012).

 The toolkit and rules were put in place to make everyone as comfortable as possible during a towel swap.
 Most of us wanted our towels to stay intact and come back the same, but Molly, whose towel had bleach and hair dye, gave Jaime free rein to do what he wanted to her towel.